Lake Cathie Opening Strategy

 - There is poor water quality or when high lake levels threaten breeding cycles of critical habitat.

 Artificial openings for events which trigger 1.6m AHD have historically occurred on average once every 12 months.
-An Artificial opening is when Council dredges the sand between the lake and the ocean with an excavator.
+An artificial opening is when we dredge the sand between the lake and the ocean with an excavator.

 This Strategy aimed to minimise adverse effects on the ecology of the area, minimise build-up of sand in the lake entrance, and reduce impacts of flooding, while providing residents and visitors with opportunities for recreational activities.